AllTheDucks/jshack/README.md

 Before you Begin
 ----------------
-The project is split into three parts
+The project is split into four parts

 - api - the non-bb non-web parts of jshack.
 - common-web - which contains the web resources for the final Building block,